$L^p$ Expander Graphs: Operators on Edges

-\section{The Iwahori-Hecke Algebra}
+\subsection{The Iwahori-Hecke Algebra}

 We wish to extend the $L^{p}$-theory to operators acting on the directed edges of the tree or the graph.
 The theory here is slightly more complicated, since the algebra is not commutative and the operators are not self-adjoint.
 Since the proofs are very similar to the vertex case, some of them are omitted.
 In any case, a generalized full treatment is given in \cite{kamber2016lpcomplex}.
-A standard reference for Iwahori-Hecke algebras and Coxeter groups is \cite{macdonald1996affine}.